 Even then, if you’ve to apply heat, use a heat protectant spray.
 Heat protectant sprays work as a leave-in conditioner and strengthen your hair.

 7. Hair Masks Are Your Friends

-Marshall Lin, the NY-based hairstylist, tells Allure.Com that applying a hair mask atleast once a week will further moisturize your hair.
+If you want to know how to keep dyed hair healthy, you can’t avoid this step.
+Marshall Lin, the NY-based hairstylist, tells Allure.Com that applying a hair mask at least once a week will further moisturize your hair.
 You can prepare a hair mask at home or shop for a good hair mask online.